 What Causes Venous Ulcers?

-Difference Between Arterial & Venous Ulcers
+Difference Between Arterial and Venous Ulcers

 While destruction of the skin and underlying tissues is a feature of both diseases, arterial ulcers and venous ulcers are clinically different in terms of how they present, what they look like, and what the affected individual experiences.
 It is possible to have mixed arterial and venous disease.
+Learn more about the differences between arterial and venous ulcers below.

 Arterial Ulcer Signs & Symptoms